tamarin-prover/tamarin-prover/manual/src/003_example.md

 global constant.

 Thus, the above rule can be read as follows.
-First, freshly generate a fresh name `~ltk`, the new private key, and nondeterministically choose a public name `A`, the agent for which we are generating the key-pair.
+First, freshly generate a fresh name `~ltk` of sort fresh, the new private key, and nondeterministically choose a public name `A`, the agent for which we are generating the key-pair.
-Then, generate the persistent fact `!Ltk($A, ~ltk)`, which denotes the association between agent `A` and its private key `~ltk`, and generate the persistent fact `!Pk($A, pk(~ltk))`, which denotes the association between the agent `A` and its public key `pk(~ltk)`.
+Then, generate the fact `!Ltk($A, ~ltk)` (`!` denotes that it is persistent, i.e., cannot be consumed), which denotes the association between agent `A` and its private key `~ltk`, and generate the fact `!Pk($A, pk(~ltk))`, which denotes the association between the agent `A` and its public key `pk(~ltk)`.

-We allow the adversary to retrieve any public key using the following rule.
-Intuitively, it just reads a public-key database entry and sends the public key to the network using the built-in fact `Out` denoting a message sent to the network.
-See later for more
+In the example, we allow the adversary to retrieve any public key using the following rule.
+Intuitively, it just reads a public-key database entry and sends the public key to the network using the built-in fact `Out` denoting a message sent to the network (see the section on protocol specification for more information):
-information:

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=24 upper=27}
 ~~~~